How does this company make money?

 Who depends on this company?

-Fortune 500 corporate HR departments depend on guaranteed-issue group life and disability coverage — meaning coverage extended to employees without individual medical underwriting — and if administration ceased they would need to source individual underwriting alternatives instead.
-Pension plan sponsors who transferred more than $50 billion in defined benefit obligations would face regulatory compliance gaps if administration were to stop.
-Japanese retail customers holding traditional whole life policies would lose death benefit guarantees backed by statutory reserves.
+Fortune 500 corporate HR departments depend on it for group life and disability coverage; if it stopped, those companies would have to find individual underwriting alternatives for every employee.
+Pension plan sponsors who have already transferred more than $50 billion in defined benefit obligations would face regulatory compliance gaps if administration ceased.
+Japanese retail customers holding traditional whole life policies would lose the death benefit guarantees backed by the insurer's statutory reserves.

 How does this company scale?